NeurodataWithoutBorders/nwb-schema/docs/format/source/format_description.rst

 The file format is designed around a data structure called a *TimeSeries* which stores time-varying data.
-A *TimeSeries* is a superset of several INCF types, including signal events, image stacks and experimental events.
+A *TimeSeries* is a superset of several neurodata_types, including signal events, image stacks and experimental events.
 To account for different storage requirements and different modalities, a *TimeSeries* is defined in a minimal form and it can be extended (i.e., subclassed) to account for different